 The Dark Optimist is

 "Since 2005 I have devoted myself full-time to exploring the interwoven challenges facing our global community, and how we can enable a joyful and resilient shared future in the face of them.
 I have been involved with the Transition Network since its inception, leading to me co-founding Transition Town Kingston and authoring the movement's second book, The Transition Timeline.

 I have also served as an advisor to the UK Department of Energy and Climate Change, a director of the campaigning organisation World Development Movement and an academic peer reviewer for the Climate Policy journal, edited booklets on nuclear power and carbon rationing and co-authored the All Party Parliamentary Group on Peak Oil's report into TEQs (Tradable Energy Quotas).

-I am a director of the Ecological Land Co-operative and have delivered presentations at venues ranging from community groups, Climate Camps and Occupations to the London School of Economics, the UK and Scottish Parliaments and the European Commission.
+I am a director of both the Ecological Land Co-operative and the campaign for TEQs, and have delivered presentations at venues ranging from community groups, Climate Camps and Occupations to the London School of Economics, the UK and Scottish Parliaments and the European Commission.
 I have also been shortlisted for the Sheila McKechnie Foundation Environmental Campaigner Award, as well as being named Kingston's 'Green Champion' by the local council and newspaper.

 As well as specialising in the neglected interactions between climate change and peak oil, my writing focuses on social, political and spiritual themes and has found homes from online think tank The Oil Drum to magazines such as The Ecologist and Resurgence.
 I have also contributed chapters to a diverse range of books, from 2011's Grow Small, Think Beautiful (Floris Books) and Peak Oil Personalities (Inspire Books) to 2012's The Future We Deserve (PediaPress) and What We Are Fighting For (Pluto Press).